NanoTrasen-Inc/Precontact-Scripts/Misc Scripts/README.md

 Kills all DCS related processes, including support programs like TrackIR5 and SimAppPro. -- Must be run as admin!

 I use this one after every play session so my workstation doesn't stay on all night.
 Apparently TrackIR5.exe sometimes inhibits system sleep.

+# Set DCS to high priority

+Sets the DCS.exe process to high priority for better performance.